Double bagel: Swiatek routs Pliskova in Italian Open final

-If Iga Swiatek continues playing like this, she might have no problem defending her French Open title when the year’s second Grand Slam starts in two weeks.
+ROME (AP) — If Iga Swiatek continues playing like this, she might have no problem defending her French Open title when the year’s second Grand Slam starts in two weeks.

 The 19-year-old Pole routed Karolina Pliskova 6-0, 6-0 with what is known as a “double bagel” score in an Italian Open final that lasted just 46 minutes Sunday.

+It was the first double bagel in a WTA final in five years, since Simona Halep overwhelmed Anastasija Sevastova in Bucharest.

+“I think you have just days like this in tennis where things are not going your way,” Pliskova added.
+“I will just quickly forget about today.”
-Blasting winners at will with both her forehand and backhand, Swiatek won 51 of the 64 points.

-She led 17-5 in winners and committed only five unforced errors to Pliskova’s 23.
+Blasting winners at will with both her forehand and backhand, Swiatek led 17-5 in winners and committed only five unforced errors to Pliskova’s 23.

+It wasn’t always so easy this week for Swiatek, the surprise winner in Paris last year when she was ranked 54th.

+She had to save two match points in her third-round victory over Barbora Krejcikova then had to win twice on Saturday — beating both two-time Rome champion Elina Svitolina and 17-year-old Coco Gauff — after her quarterfinal was pushed back a day due to rain.

 Swiatek’s third career title will move her into the top 10 of the rankings for the first time on Monday — to No. 9.